Pravin-Ade/DevOps-Zone/k8s/k8s-QA.md

 So that's how a scheduler works at a high level.

-**How does the Scheduler assign these pods?**

-The scheduler looks at each pod and tries to find the best node for it.

 ### Q 4.
 How does k8s achieve self-healing through its control loop?